What hiring managers actually look for

 Helped special ed students

-Strong action verbs for substitute teacher resume guide resumes:
+Strong action verbs for substitute teacher resumes:

 Not including teaching day counts